 In recent years, legislation has placed an emphasis on health care fraud as it established and continues to create health care fraud strike forces focused on cutting down on health care fraud in the United States.
 As a result, health care providers are faced with close scrutiny of their health care practices, including their billing practices.
 The government aggressively investigates and prosecutes providers suspected of fraud.

-We represent doctors, surgeons, pharmacists, medical supply companies, nursing homes, hospitals, medical clinics, home health care agencies, and other medical providers facing charges or allegations involving all types of health care fraud, such as: Billing for services not rendered, Prescribing and billing for unnecessary services, Overcharging for medical services, Up-charging, Fraudulent billing for durable medical equipment (DME) supplies, Other false claims submitted to Medicare, Medicaid, or private insurance, Kickbacks or self-referrals or any other conspiracies to commit health care fraud.
+We represent doctors, surgeons, pharmacists, medical supply companies, nursing homes, hospitals, medical clinics, home health care agencies, and other medical providers facing charges or allegations involving all types of health care fraud, such as: Billing for services not rendered, prescribing and billing for unnecessary services, overcharging for medical services, up-charging, Fraudulent billing for durable medical equipment (DME) supplies, Other false claims submitted to Medicare, Medicaid, or private insurance, Kickbacks or self-referrals or other conspiracies to commit health care fraud.

 Many people do not realize that they are at risk of being charged with money laundering.
 However, if you are accused of committing an illegal activity, and accused of using the proceeds from that alleged illegal activity, you could face federal charges for money laundering.
 What’s worse – you could face asset seizure of all property derived from the alleged illegal activity.

 Our criminal defense attorneys are dedicated to protecting the rights of clients facing corruption investigations and charges.
-We provide confidential legal counsel to clients who have been formally charged or who are under investigation for public or political corruption, including: Extortion, Bribery, Embezzlement, Accepting illegal kickbacks, Abuse or misuse of public funds, Conspiracy, Money laundering or any other white collar crimes.
+We provide confidential legal counsel to clients who have been formally charged or who are under investigation for public or political corruption, including: extortion, bribery, embezzlement, accepting illegal kickbacks, abuse or misuse of public funds, conspiracy, money laundering or any other white collar crime.

-At Morse & Morse, L.L.C. in Palm Beach County, Florida, we dedicate our practice to defending the rights of the accused.
+At Morse & Morse, LLC, in Palm Beach County, Florida, we dedicate our practice to defending the rights of the accused.
 From our office in West Palm Beach, Florida, our attorneys accept federal clients throughout the United States.
-Contact Morse and Morse, L.L.C. today to schedule a free consultation with an attorney to confidentially discuss your federal charges.
+Contact us today to schedule a free consultation with an attorney to confidentially discuss your federal charges.